Best Practices to Develop a Cloud-First Approach and Increase Margins

 Limitations of cloud-first

-While a cloud-first strategy is great for MSPs in many respects, there are some limitations to be wary of:
+While cloud-first approach benefits are obvious for MSPs, there are some limitations to be wary of:

 - Network bandwidth limitations: Because cloud-based services rely on the public Internet for connectivity, it can take longer to move data into and out of the cloud than it would take to move data within the same local network.
 This may be a challenge if you are delivering managed services that involve large volumes of data, such as videoconferencing or massive data backups.
 (These types of services can be effectively delivered using a cloud-based approach, but you should be aware of potential network bottlenecks.)